T ILANGO

 • Design Implications of Walking Speed for Pedestrian Facilities

-Rajat Rastogi, Ilango Thaniarasu, and Satish Chandra
+Rajat Rastogi, Ilango Thaniarasu, Satish Chandra